unt3rhofer/Volo-s-guide-to-Linux/docs/index.md

     There really is a Linux, and these people are using it, but it is just a part of the system they use.
 Linux is the kernel: the program in the system that allocates the machine's resources to the other programs that you run.
 The kernel is an essential part of an operating system, but useless by itself; it can only function in the context of a complete operating system.
 Linux is normally used in combination with the GNU operating system: the whole system is basically GNU with Linux added, or GNU/Linux.
 All the so-called Linux distributions are really distributions of GNU/Linux!
      - [Richard Stallman](https://www.stallman.org/)
 Ovaj vodič nije ništa revolucionarno, već samo moj _passion project_ s kojim se nadam potaknuti čim više ljudi na korištenje Linuxa i _open source_ softvera.
-Iako su mi novi ili još ne postojeći korisnici glavna meta, mislim da i oni upoznati s Linuxom u kasnijim poglavljima mogu pronaći neke fora stvari koje ih mogu inspirirati da isprobaju neke nove stvari.
+Iako su mi novi ili još ne postojeći korisnici glavna meta, mislim da i oni upoznati s Linuxom u kasnijim poglavljima mogu pronaći neke fora stvari koje ih mogu inspirirati da isprobaju nešto novo.

 ## 📒Pregled poglavlja
 Klikom na <span title="tri horizontalne crte u gornjem desnom kutu stranice"> __padajući izbornik</span>__ možete vidjeti sva trenutno objavljena poglavlja.